kjhealy/gssrdoc/README.md

 ```

 Because the packages have dependencies that are on CRAN, we add CRAN as
 well as the R Universe to the `repos` argument.
+These binary packages

-The binary packages will install noticeably quicker than building the
+will install much faster than building the package from source.
+Plus,
-package from source.
-Plus, you can use `install.packages()` directly.
+you can use `install.packages()` directly.

 ## Install direct from GitHub